Model Town Humak: Politics

 First Union Council election in Model Town was held in 2017, chaired by Qazi Faisal Naeem.

 Problems

-Uncleanliness and illegal shops are the major problems of Model Town.
 One of the biggest problems was the damaged Kahuta/Sehala road.
 The road has been constructed but it only consists of a singly two lane road.
-After the construction of the road, the biggest emerging problem is constant parking of trucks and trailers on both side of road which makes it congested and unsafe.
+Due to industrial area, the biggest emerging problem is constant parking of trucks and trailers on both side of road which makes it congested.

-During the construction of Kahuta/Sehala road, the heavy traffic used the inner roads of Model Town as alternative route which destroyed the inner roads of Model Town.